JustSift/ReSift/docs/tutorial/resift-rentals.md

 }
 ```

-Then, we can start using the `makeGetMovie` fetch we defined earlier
+Then, we can start using the `makeGetMovie` fetch we defined earlier:

 ```js
 // /components/MovieDrawer.js